zammad/zammad-documentation/install/includes/next-steps.rst

    #. :doc:`/getting-started/first-steps`
    #.
 You may also find Zammads :doc:`/admin/console` commands useful

-If you expect usuage with 5 agents or more you may also want to consider the following pages.
+If you expect usage with 5 agents or more you may also want to consider the following pages.

    * :ref:`Performance Tuning <performance_tuning>`